Get In Touch

 For example, dry rooms used in lithium battery production can get to less than 1% relative humidity.

-By keeping humidity levels consistently low, dry rooms prevent moisture from affecting sensitive products and processes.
+By keeping humidity levels consistently low, dry rooms prevent moisture from damaging products or research.

 Cleanrooms vs. Dry Rooms: What’s the Difference?